 Treatment for other conditions

-Always tell other doctors, nurses, pharmacists or dentists that you’re having this cancer drug if you need treatment for anything else, including teeth problems.
+Always tell other doctors, nurses, pharmacists or dentists that you’re having this drug if you need treatment for anything else, including teeth problems.

 Don’t have immunisations with live vaccines while you’re having treatment and for up to 12 months afterwards.
 The length of time depends on the treatment you are having.
 Ask your doctor or pharmacist how long you should avoid live vaccinations.